 Everyone is praising meditation lately.
-The over 70 benefits of meditation can give the impression that this practice is a panacea.
+The 76 scientific benefits of meditation can give the impression that this practice is a panacea.
 In a way this is good, because people are motivated to practice it.
 As someone who has practiced meditation for over 16 years (nearly 7,000 hours) and deeply integrated several teachings in my life, I can say that meditation is essential, but not enough.

-Meditation invites us to take a deep look inside ourselves, and to grow beyond our mental and emotional limits.
+Meditation is a mind-practice that invites us to take a deep look inside ourselves, and to grow beyond our mental and emotional limits.
 But if you spend 20 minutes a day meditating, and 23h40min completely ignoring the lessons and skills developed through meditation, then your practice will be incomplete.
-You don’t hear this often, and I know this is not popular advice – but it’s the truth.
-So in this short(ish) article—originally published in the Contemplative Journal—I’ll explore other ways that you can complement and grow your meditation, for maximum transformation.
+You don’t hear this often, and I know this is not popular advice—but it’s the truth.
+So in this short(ish) article, I’ll explore other ways that you can complement and grow your meditation, for maximum transformation.